tiny-dancer/notes/aws-certified-big-data-specialty/kinesis-streams.md.md

 #### Authentication

-- Each connected device requires a X.
+- Each connected device requires a X.509
+  - Upload your own CSR or CA
+- AWS IoT uses IAM Policies for users, groups and roles
+- Cognito identities for mobile applications

+Cognito Identity

 #### Rule Engine